jeremylong/DependencyCheck/README.md

 > .\bin\dependency-check.bat --out . --scan [path to jar files to be scanned]
 ```
 On Mac with [Homebrew](http://brew.sh)
+Note - homebrew users upgrading from 5.x to 6.0.0 will need to run `dependency-check.sh --purge`.
 ```
 $ brew update && brew install dependency-check
 $ dependency-check -h